Market Street Redevelopment

-All of the existing buildings predate the market shed of the South Market.
+Stretching the length of Market Street, from Front Street down to The Esplanade, the existing buildings predate the market shed of the South St. Lawrence Market.
 10-12 Market Street was, for many years, the location of the Old Fish Market restaurant.
 The vernacular building was originally constructed in 1880 as a hotel and has been greatly altered over the years.
-Large new storefronts are being inserted at the ground floor that can be opened up in warm weather.
-8 Market Street (1899) and 87 Front Street (1858/1871) are being retained.

-At the southernmost lot, currently occupied by a garage, Taylor Smyth is designing a new 2-storey retail building, aligned in height with 10-12 Market Street, to complete the block.
-The whole ground floor is designed with folding glass doors that will allow a seamless transition between indoors and outdoors and encourage pedestrian use both day and night.
+At the southernmost lot, previously occupied by a service garage, Taylor Smyth designed a new 2 storey retail building, aligned in height with 10-12 Market Street, to complete the block.
+The length of the ground floor has folding glass doors that allow a seamless transition between indoors and outdoors and encourage pedestrian use both day and night.

 A collaborative design process to create a pedestrian-priority street involved a private developer and the City of Toronto’s Public Realm Section, who played an active role in developing new standards and policies to allow the project to be approved that are now being implemented City-wide.